ziapeltagames/lavender-hack/CHARACTERS.md

 # Characters

 _LHC_ uses four classes, each of which is a broad archetype: **Strong**, **Wise**, **Deft**, and **Weird**.
 The classes map roughly to the B/X idea of warriors, spellcasters, rogues, and weird... doesn't map.
-The classes also have favored attributes: Strong use Strength and Constitution, Wise use Intelligence and Wisdom, Deft use Dexterity and Charisma, and Weird are... weird.
+The classes also have favored abilities: Strong use Strength and Constitution, Wise use Intelligence and Wisdom, Deft use Dexterity and Charisma, and Weird are... weird.

 ### Blather